-- Reviewing our financial condition, financial policies and long-range financial objectives; - Reviewing tax strategies and restructuring projects as developed by Management; - Reviewing our financing requirements, evaluating Management's proposals to support such financing requirements and recommending, as appropriate, specific financing arrangements to the Board; - · Reviewing and making recommendations to the Board regarding our cash dividend policy and annual cash dividend level; - Evaluating the financial impact of proposed acquisition and divestiture transactions expected to have significant financial implications for our Company and making recommendations to the Board regarding financial aspects of acquisitions and divestitures; - Reviewing Management's proposed annual capital budget and certain material capital expenditures; - Evaluating the post-acquisition financial integration and return on investment for certain transactions and report to the Board the financial implications of such acquisitions; - · Reviewing our D&O and liability insurance coverage; - Reviewing areas of responsibility delegated to our Management Investment Committee, the committee to which responsibilities relating to our ERISA-regulated employee benefit plans have been delegated, including annual review of the Management Investment Committee Charter, financial performance of benefit plan assets, and the performance of the Management Investment Committee in the discharge of its duties; and - Monitoring our investor relations program.
+- · Reviewing our capital structure and related financial policies and long-range objectives; - · Reviewing tax strategies and restructuring projects as developed by Management; - Reviewing our financing requirements, evaluating Management's proposals to support such financing requirements and recommending, as appropriate, specific financing arrangements to the Board; - Reviewing and making recommendations to the Board regarding our cash dividend policy, annual cash dividend level and any other special dividends; - Reviewing and making recommendations to the Board regarding authorization for the repurchase of equity or long-term debt; - Reviewing our use of derivative, hedging and similar instruments to manage financial, currency and interest rate exposure;

+- Evaluating the financial impact of proposed merger, acquisition, divestiture, joint venture and other business combination transactions expected to have significant financial implications for our Company and making recommendations to the Board regarding financial aspects of acquisitions and divestitures; - Reviewing Management's proposed annual capital budget and certain material capital expenditures; - Evaluating the post-acquisition financial integration and return on investment for certain transactions and report to the Board the financial implications of such acquisitions; - Reviewing our D&O and liability insurance coverage; - Reviewing areas of responsibility delegated to our Management Investment Committee, the committee to which responsibilities relating to our ERISA-regulated employee benefit plans have been delegated, including annual review of the Management Investment Committee Charter, financial performance of benefit plan assets, and the performance of the Management Investment Committee in the discharge of its duties; and - · Monitoring our investor relations program.

-The Committee held three meetings during fiscal 2011.
+The Committee held three meetings during fiscal 2012.
 At each of these meetings, the Committee met in private session without Management present.